Crime in the United States

-- 1 The figures shown in this column for the offense of rape were calculated using the revised Uniform Crime Reporting (UCR) definition of rape.
-See Data Declaration for further explanation.
+- 1 The figures shown in the rape (revised definition) column were calculated using the revised Uniform Crime Reporting (UCR) definition of rape.
+See data declaration for further explanation.

-- 2 The figures shown in this column for the offense of rape were calculated using the legacy UCR definition of rape.
-See Data Declaration for further explanation.
+- 2 The figures shown in the rape (legacy definition) column were calculated using the legacy UCR definition of rape.
+See data declaration for further explanation.